chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 To view the HTML content, navigate to `localhost:8080` in your web browser of choice.
 You should see a simple landing page with a picture of Inky and a fun fact about the Wolfi octopus.

 If you make any changes to the files nginx is serving, run `nginx -s reload` in your terminal to allow the changes to render.
-When you are finished with your application, run `nginx -s quit` to allow nginx to safely shut down.
+When you are finished with your website, run `nginx -s quit` to allow nginx to safely shut down.

 ## Step 2: Creating the Dockerfile

-We will now use a Dockerfile to build an image containing the demo application.
+We will now use a Dockerfile to build an image containing the demo.

 In the `nginxdemo` directory, create the `Dockerfile` with the text editor of your choice.
 We will use `nano`: